Tuberous Breast Correction IN SYDNEY & CANBERRA

 Frequently Asked Questions

 There is some discomfort associated with surgery.
-Most patients report a ‘tightness’, rather than pain, due to the excellent pain control regime we use, which includes local anaesthetic for the immediate postoperative period as well as powerful analgesics.
+Most patients report a ‘tightness’, rather than pain, due to the excellent modern anaesthetic pain control regimes, which includes local anaesthetic for the immediate postoperative period as well as powerful analgesics.
+However, its vital that you note that pain perception and recovery may be different with each individual.

 The breasts will not only heal during the first 6 weeks, but will also gradually find their natural postoperative position.
 Gravity, healing and surgery drive this process.
 The final shape is usually reached by 3 months.
 The incision scars will fade over the first 12 months and will often be barely visible beyond the first year.